 This is where you will select how you want to identify your products.
 It can be based on SKU, ASIN, or any other means depending on your preference.
 Once you have figured out your selections, you need to create your promotions.

-On the page, you will see that there are different kinds of promotional campaigns which you can create – there is free shipping, percentage off, buy one get one, social media promo code, giveaway, and external benefits.
+On the page, you will see that there are different kinds of promotional campaigns which you can create – there is free shipping, percentage off, buy one, get one, social media promo code, giveaway, and external benefits.
 Each of these options has its own way of going about which can be found by selecting them.

-As a rule of thumb, you need to keep two things in mind – conditions and scheduling.
-Conditions are where you set the criteria for the buyers that they must fulfil in order to be eligible for the discount.
+As a rule of thumb, you need to keep two things in mind – conditions, and scheduling.
+Conditions are where you set the criteria for the buyers that they must fulfill in order to be eligible for the discount.
 This entails the minimum quantity of items to be purchased and the minimum amount of sales.
 As for the scheduling part, this is where you enter the duration of your promotional campaign.

 Part 2: Pay-Per-Click

-Amazon PPC, also known as Sponsored Products campaign, is another way to boost your visibility and sales on the Amazon marketplace.
-Simply put, it is an advertising strategy that will allow you to display an ad for your product within the search results, everytime a customer searches for the related keywords.
+Amazon PPC, also known as Sponsored Products campaign, is another way to boost your visibility and sales on the Amazon Marketplace.
+Simply put, it is an advertising strategy that will allow you to display an ad for your product within the search results, every-time a customer searches for the related keywords.
 The more you pay for the ad, the better placement it will get in the search results.